kirel/functional-python/functional-python.md

 Disagree: language should support me
 Don’t _recommend_ you to use what I’m presenting here Show you the entrance to the rabbit hole
+Jupyter Notebook!
+Don’t be afraid to interrupt me!

 —